From South Texas to Pennsylvania, we have field offices in top U.S. oil and natural gas plays.

 The communities where we operate are also the communities where we live.
 We recognize the opportunity that we have been given — to be both a neighbor and an operator on someone’s land — and we approach this role with a focus on safety and stewardship.
 We commit to responsible operations while we also work to strengthen the areas where we do business, leaving a positive impact through economic and community support.

-Delivering on our business strategies offers a financial benefit to our shareholders and a positive impact on our communities.
-Our operations generate economic development through job creation, capital investing, tax payments to municipalities and payments to our royalty owners.
-In the last three years (2013 to 2015), we have paid more than $1.5 billion in state and federal taxes.
-These funds helped facilitate infrastructure projects, education efforts and safety services.
+Delivering on our business strategies provides a financial benefit to our shareholders and a positive impact on our communities.
+Our operations generate economic development through job creation, capital investment, tax payments to municipalities and payments to our royalty and surface owners.
+In the last fouryears (2016 to 2020), we have paid more than $800 million in taxes.
+These funds helped facilitate infrastructure projects, education and safety services.

 Partnering with local emergency responders is important to both our safety efforts and our community engagement.
 Many of our operations are served by rural, often volunteer, fire departments.
-With limited resources, it is especially important for these departments to know what to expect in an emergency and to have training on specific oilfield incident response.
-Chesapeake has a robust first responder outreach program to educate emergency responders on the lifecycle of a well and what they might expect should an incident occur.
+Given their limited resources, it is especially important for these departments to know what to expect in an emergency and to have knowledge of oilfield incident response.
+Chesapeake has a first responder outreach program to educate emergency responders on the lifecycle of a well and what they might expect should an incident occur.